-During the frontier days, castoreum was fairly easy to come by, and certainly much easier to find in North America than tropical vanilla orchids.
+During the frontier days, castoreum was fairly easy to come by, and certainly much easier to find in North America than tropical vanilla orchids from Madagascar or Mexico.
 Adding some vanilla flavor to your favorite dessert was as easy as hitting up your local pelt hunter or beaver trapper for some castor sacs.

 But even back then—and certainly today—castoreum was not used to create vanilla extract.

 Whichever type of vanilla you chose, you can be sure your extract, whether it’s synthetic or pure, does not contain any beaver anal secretions.